1999 Pan American Games: Bidding process

-Winnipeg beat both Santo Domingo, Dominican Republic and Bogota, Colombia in 1994 to win hosting rights for the event.
+Winnipeg beat both Santo Domingo, Dominican Republic, and Bogotá, Colombia in 1994 to win hosting rights for the event.

 In 1988, a delegation from Winnipeg announced that once it got approval from the Canadian Olympic Association, the city would submit a bid to host the 1999 Pan American Games.
 On December 5, 1992, Winnipeg secured the Canadian bidding rights, defeating Toronto by one vote.
 Other Canadian cities in the running were Halifax, Edmonton, and Sherbrooke.
 Toronto would later go on to host the 2015 Pan American Games, 16 years later.

-Any country that had previously held the games were allotted two votes; those countries were Argentina, Brazil, Canada, Colombia, Mexico, the United States, and Venezuela, making 50 votes in total, and a city needed majority vote (26) to win.
+Any country that had previously held the games was allotted two votes; those countries were Argentina, Brazil, Mexico, United States, and Venezuela, making 50 votes in total, and a city needed a majority vote (26) to win.
+Canada and Colombia were not allowed to vote, as they each had a city making a bid.

-After the first round of voting, Bogotá was forced to drop out having the fewest votes with 10.
+After the first round of voting, Bogotá was eliminated having the fewest voting with 10 votes.
 In the second round, Winnipeg and Santo Domingo reached a 25-to-25 tie.
-Canadian Committee Co-Chairman Don Mackenzie convinced the Olympic Committees in the third round, focusing on the fact that "Santo Domingo had no place for water-skiing, but Portage la Prairie has one of the best water-skiing facilities in Canada."
+Canadian Bidding Committee Co-Chairman Don Mackenzie managed to convince delegates from three National Olympic Committees to change their votes before the tiebreaker round, focusing on the fact that "Santo Domingo had no place for water-skiing, but Portage la Prairie has one of the best water-skiing facilities in Canada."
 Winnipeg went on to defeat Santo Domingo by a vote of 28 to 22.
 Santo Domingo later won the rights to the next games in 2003.

 Development and preparation

 Venues

 A total of 32 sporting venues were used for the games.
 The Pan Am Pool, built for the 1967 games, featured in the 1999 games for all aquatic events.
-The venue underwent a $3.3 million dollar renovation for the games.
-Other new venues included the $8.7 million dollar Investors Group Athletic Centre built for multiple sports and the $12 million dollar CanWest Global Park for the baseball competition.
+The venue underwent a $3.3 million renovation for the games.
+Other new venues included the $8.7 million Investors Group Athletic Centre built for multiple sports and the $12 million CanWest Global Park for the baseball competition.

 The main stadium for the games was the Winnipeg Stadium, which staged the ceremonies and the beach volleyball competitions.

-A portion of the Pan American Games Society (1999) budget supported the refurbishment of University of Manitoba campus residences to serve as the Athletes Village, the upgrade of various sport and training facilities including the Pan Am Stadium (University Stadium), which had hosted events of the 1967 games.
+A portion of the Pan American Games Society (PANAM'99) budget supported the refurbishment of University of Manitoba residences to serve as the Athletes Village, the upgrade of various sports and training facilities including the Pan Am Stadium (University Stadium), which had hosted events of the 1967 games.

 The Winnipeg Velodrome, also built for the 1967 games, had become obsolete and disused for cycling and so was demolished prior to the 1999 games.
-The 1999 games used a temporary facility at Red River Exhibition Park.
+The cycling venue was a temporary facility at Red River Exhibition Park.